mr-kingshuk/vinayak-night-canteen-client/README.md

 <ins>2.
 Store Timing Section </ins>

+### **Note:** The following video contains *audio commentary* explaining the features and functionality.
+Please unmute the video for a complete understanding.

 https://github.com/user-attachments/assets/db5e1172-64ce-44b6-b38e-6ae28c6d2915

 > *this video demonstarted how the website automates store operations by scheduling item availability based on store opening and close time, resetting order numbers, and adjusting item statuses in real-time based on updated store timings in IST.*

 <ins>3.
 Worker Details Section </ins>

+### **Note:** The following video contains *audio commentary* explaining the features and functionality.
+Please unmute the video for a complete understanding.

 https://github.com/user-attachments/assets/78f48336-6f15-4c88-9d06-ed12d809b83f

 > *This video demonstrates the process of adding a worker to the website.
 A worker can only be added to the portal after they have logging into the system as a user, where they are then promoted to the worker role.*

 <ins>4.
 Items and Category Page </ins>

+### **Note:** The following video contains *audio commentary* explaining the features and functionality.
+Please unmute the video for a complete understanding.

 https://github.com/user-attachments/assets/266d8afe-762f-4a93-8d82-f03c817c977a